dariosarkanovic/SupermarketManagementSystem/README.md

 # **Database**
-In AppData folder is Supermarket.bak file and that is SQL database for this project Extract the Database and restore (Follow Restoring part of this tutorial https://www.youtube.com/watch?v=_yF5Kh_MMKo&list=PLBLPjjQlnVXXH_1g7ApcuIGPWRzMEKreK&index=8)
+In AppData folder is Supermarket.bak file and that is SQL database for this project, Extract the Database and restore (Follow Restoring part of this tutorial https://www.youtube.com/watch?v=_yF5Kh_MMKo&list=PLBLPjjQlnVXXH_1g7ApcuIGPWRzMEKreK&index=8)